michael-rapp/AndroidMaterialPreferences/README.md

 ### Specifying a theme

 Most of the preferences, which are provided by the library show a dialog when the respective preference is clicked.
 The theme, which should be used for the dialogs, can be specified by using the theme attribute `preferenceDialogTheme`.
 The library comes with a predefined dark and light theme.
-When no theme is specified, the dark theme is used by default.
-The light theme can be referenced by using the resource id `@style/MaterialDialog.Light`, the dark theme corresponds to the id `@style/MaterialDialog` instead.
+When no theme is specified, the light theme is used by default.
+It can be referenced by using the resource id `@style/MaterialDialog.Light`, the dark theme corresponds to the id `@style/MaterialDialog` instead.
 In order specify the theme, which should be used, the attribute `preferenceDialogTheme` has to be overwritten in the theme of your app.
 By extending either one of default themes, which are provided by the library, custom theme attributes such like the attribute `colorAccent`, which is used to specify the default text color of a dialog's buttons, can be overwritten.
 The following example illustrates how this can be achieved by showing a sample `res/values/styles.xml` file:

 ```xml
 <resources>